Install and upgrade Azure Backup Server

-- The new server name must be the same name as the original Azure Backup Server instance.
+- The new server name must have the same name as the original Azure Backup Server instance.
 You can't change the name of the new Azure Backup Server instance if you want to use the previous storage pool and MABS Database (DPMDB) to retain recovery points.

 - You must have a backup of the MABS Database (DPMDB).
-You'll need to restore the database.
+You'll need it to restore the database.

 In the display pane, select the client computers for which you want to update the protection agent.

-Reset the machine account in active directory.
+Reset the machine account in Active Directory.

-Join the Domain
+Join the domain.

-Install Azure Backup server V3 or later (move MABS Storage pool disks from old server and import)
+Install Azure Backup Server V3 or later (move MABS Storage pool disks from old server and import).